8000tank/openai-translator-langchain/README.md

 ### Environment Setup

-1.Clone the repository `git clone git@github.com:DjangoPeng/openai-translator.git`.
+1.Clone the repository `git clone git@github.com:DjangoPeng/LLM-Translator.git`.

-2.The `OpenAI-Translator` requires Python 3.10 or later.
+2.The `LLM-Translator` requires Python 3.10 or later.
 Install the dependencies with `pip install -r requirements.txt`.

 3.Set up your OpenAI API key(`$OPENAI_API_KEY`).
 You can either add it to your environment variables or specify it in the config.yaml file.

 ### Usage

-You can use OpenAI-Translator either by specifying a configuration file or by providing command-line arguments.
+You can use LLM-Translator either by specifying a configuration file or by providing command-line arguments.

 #### Using a configuration file: